code-autonomy/code-autonomy.github.io/index.md

 <img src="Page-Screenshots/club-list.png">

 ## Categories page
 The Categories page provides a list of categories of topics for users to select from.
+Currently, there are over 50 clubs within the database that are displayed across the categories.
 <img src="Page-Screenshots/club-categories.png">

 ## User-Profile page